Lollobar17/Network_Security_Lab/01_scenarios/03_sql_injection/report.md

 ### Security Observations

+> [!IMPORTANT]
+> The /api/ingest endpoint returns 400 Bad Request on malformed input —
+> confirming that input validation is active.
+This is a positive security
+> finding.
+However, the SIEM generated no alerts for 147 anomalous HTTP
+> requests, indicating a complete web layer blind spot.

 | Finding | Severity | Notes |
 |---|---|---|
 | No SQL injection vulnerability detected | Positive | All endpoints correctly reject malicious payloads |